The parable Jesus told is confusing in some ways.

 What is it all for?

-And his point is not to favor dishonesty, but to say, would that the children of light
+And Jesus’ point is not to favor dishonesty, but to say,

 If you have a house, you can welcome people.